 The Fire Department is put in a difficult situation because of the lack of call firefighters.
-Residents do not want their taxes to go up but on the other hand they do not come to the station and want to become call firefighters to help solve the problem.
-We have citizens that have complained about the rate of increase of the fire department budget over the last few years, but these expenses are a direct result of the public seeing the problem that we have with too few resources and voting to spend the funds to help solve the problem.
+Residents do not want their taxes to go up but on the other hand we do not see the public willing to become call firefighters to help solve the problem.

-The problem we have is that the trend has not changed.
+The problem we have is that the trend of attracting new call firefighters has not changed much over the years.
 With all the press and discussion about increased taxes we have not seen any new call firefighters complete the training and help turn the tide of the problem.